allan-huang/remote-procedure-call/README.md

 **Remote Function Call** is a Netty 4-based Remote Procedure Call (RPC) system.

 This is my first GitHub project for open source.
-I has rewritten the source codes and completes the new practical features.
+I has rewritten the source codes and completed the new features.

 ### Links ###